God can reach everyone, anywhere, all the time, and he works through us to do it.

 What you need to know

 The SC is a collection of funds taken up to support the ongoing mission of the church.
-The proceeds from the 2020 Special Contribution will be divided as follows: (1) one time weekly contribution for operational expenses; (2) one-time weekly contribution for our Doing Good Fund (HTS, benevolence, community projects, E-Sports); (3) five times weekly contribution for leadership training on all levels, renovating a youth and inclusion center, funding special events, and expanding our digital influence.
+The proceeds from the 2022 Special Contribution will be divided as follows: (1) one time weekly contribution for operational expenses; (2) one-time weekly contribution for our Doing Good Fund (HTS, benevolence, community projects, E-Sports); (3) seven times weekly contribution for leadership training on all levels, renovating a youth and inclusion center, funding special events, and expanding our digital influence.

 While personally raising funds, are members allowed to use the church’s name or logo, or represent that the church is sponsoring the event?
 If not, why?